lico-world/arduino_battleship/README.md

-# arduino_battleship
+# Arduino Battleship Game

-Arduino Battleship Game
+This is the repository for our DMP project at UTCN (2023-24)